 In Section 3, we consider the particular case that $b$ is prime.
-The general case is treated in Proposition~\eqref{prod primecase}) were the arithmetic conditions on $a,b,c$ for the validity of the reduction formula are easier.
+The general case is treated in Proposition~\ref{prod primecase}) were the arithmetic conditions on $a,b,c$ for the validity of the reduction formula are easier.
 As a consequence, we obtain several particular instances of reduction formula for Waring numbers in Corollaries \ref{coro2}, \ref{coro1}, \ref{coro3}, \ref{coro4} and \ref{coro5}; as well as some general examples (Examples \ref{otro ejemplo} and \ref{g=4}).

 In the next section, we study the divisibility conditions in Theorem \ref{waringprod main} in terms of divisibility properties of the polynomial $\Psi_b (x) = x^{b-1} + \cdots + x +1$.
 This section is in some sense elementary, but somewhat technical and can be skipped at first reading.
 Here we provide the arithmetic tools to study reduction formulas in the case of more general integers $b$.
 In Section 5, we apply these divisibility conditions to provide more explicit reduction formulas for $g(k,q)$.
 We consider the case of $b=r^t$ a prime power in Proposition~\ref{red pow} and the case of $b=2^t s$ with $s$ odd in Theorem~\ref{teo 42}.
 These results together cover all possible cases of $b\in \N$.
-As an a priori unexpected consequence, we then reobtain Kononen's expression \eqref{kononen1} and \eqref{kononen2}, with $m > 1$, as a special case of our reduction formulas and the basis case $m=1$ previously proved by Winterhoff and van de Woestijne \cite{Win2}.
+As an a priori unexpected consequence, we then reobtain Kononen's expression \eqref{kononen1} and \eqref{kononen2}, with $m > 1$, as a special case of our reduction formulas and the basis case $m=1$ previously proved by Winterhof and van de Woestijne \cite{Win2}.